 USE "myData.csv"; or

 USE my_data;.
-See join for an example referencing an input dataset.
+See Referencing Other Datasets, or see join for an example referencing an input dataset.

 Single quotes are interpreted as string literals